-- 3D Glasses: Xpand X105-RF

-- 3D Emitter: Xpand AD025-RF-X1

 - 1. Connect the video device to the projector.

 - 2. Switch on the projector.

-- 3. Run the 3D video software and project the video using the projector.
+- 3. Run the 3D video software.

+The 3D video will be projected.

-[AUTOMATIC] is set as the factory default setting.
-When a 3D video cannot be projected, it may cause on no 3D signal or the projector can not detect the 3D signal.
-In this case, select the format manually.
+The default factory setting is [AUTO].
+When 3D image is not projected, it may cause input signal does not contain 3D detection signal or it can not be detected by this projector.
+In this case, please set up the format manually.
+(1) Press the MENU button.

-4. Select the 3D video format.

-(1)Press the MENU button.

-(2)Press the ▶ button, select [ADJUST], then press ENTER.
+(2) Press the ▶ button, select [ADJUST], then press ENTER.

 [PICTURE] will be highlighted.

-(3) Use the ▶ button to select [3D SETTINGS].
+(3)Use the ▶ button to select [3D SETTINGS].